bigfathom/docker/README.md

 of machines, and applications on those machines, on your computer.
 You can learn more about them at their official website: https://www.docker.com/

-The official Bigfathom Docker page is at https://cloud.docker.com/app/bigfathom/repository/docker/bigfathom/application_d7/general
+The official public Bigfathom Docker page is at https://hub.docker.com/r/bigfathom/application_d7/

 HOW DOES BIGFATHOM RECOMMEND RUNNING THE DOCKER STACK?
 ======================================================